Dead End Derby: Interleague competition

 The league hosted its first interleague game in 2011, which was also New Zealand's first inter-island bout, against Richter City Roller Derby from Wellington.

 In 2012 Dead End's All Stars entered New Zealand's first national roller derby tournament, "Derby Royale" in Palmerston North, hosted by Swamp City Roller Rats.
 The team emerged with a 2-win, 2-loss record, defeating Mount Militia Derby Crew and River City Rollers before being beaten by Hellmilton Roller Ghouls and hosts and finalists Swamp City.

 At the second Derby Royale tournament the following year, they achieved a 4-win, 2-loss record, losing only to eventual champions Pirate City Rollers and finalists Auckland Roller Derby League.

 There was no national tournament or structured ranking system in place in New Zealand for 2014.
 In 2015 the All Stars were ranked #3 on Geex Quad's New Zealand roller derby strength rankings table.
 In 2016 they were losing finalists in the New Zealand Roller Derby Top 10 Champs competition and finished the year ranked #4 on the rankings table.

 The Living Dead Rollers had an undefeated 2016 season, placing first in the Mainland Mayhem: South Island Division 2 Tournament.

 International Competition

 Four skaters from the league were selected to play for Roller Derby Team New Zealand in the 2011 Roller Derby World Cup.
 Hurricane Hori, MissChevusMynx, Black Panther and Evil K Knevil.
-The national team captain, Hurricane Hori, is a former Dead End Derby skater.
-The New Zealand team placed 8th out of 13 teams.
+The 2011 national team captain, Hurricane Hori, was a former Dead End Derby skater.

+The New Zealand team placed eighth out of 13 teams.

-In 2015, Evil was again picked to represent New Zealand at the Roller Derby World Cup.
+In 2015, Evil was again rostered to represent New Zealand at the Roller Derby World Cup.
 New Zealand were placed sixth.